JamesThoburn/ieuk-engineering-project/README.md

 ## Running the Code

 To get the repository, run `git clone https://github.com/JamesThoburn/ieuk-engineering-project.git` in the terminal.

+Alternatively, you can download this repository as a zip by scrolling to the top of this page, clicking on the green "Code" dropdown, clicking "Download ZIP", then extracting the ZIP file in your folder of choice.

 Then you can run the code in two ways:

 1. Running locally (without Docker)
 2. Running via Docker